Writes advertising copy for display in all media: newspaper, magazine, billboard, packaging, television, radio.

 Grant Tinker--TV Executive and Producer

-Harold Varmus--Nobel laureate in medicine, former Director of National
+Harold Varmus--Nobel laureate in medicine, former Director of National Institutes of Health

 Barbara Walters--broadcast journalist